 Dublin is the third busiest route out of Heathrow after New York JFK and Dubai and more than 1.5 million people pass through the airport on the way to the Irish capital.

 Aer Lingus has 11 services throughout the day, operating from Heathrow's Terminal 2.
 British Airways operates between four and eight services every day from Terminal 5.

 The Book of Kells, a fabulously decorated manuscript in Trinity College's Library, is well worth a visit in between meetings.
 The lavish book is believed to have been written and illustrated around 800AD.
-A visit takes less than an hour and costs €11.50.
+A visit takes less than an hour and there is an entrance fee of approximately costs €11.50.